lschierer/RUT/packages/luke/20051102/catholicism-and-the-supreme-court.md

 ---

-title: Catholicism and the Supreme Court
+title: "Catholicism and the Supreme Court"
 date: 2005-11-02 15:54:43
 tags:
   -  politics-law